doddle/lander/README.md

 The golang app supports a few flags..:
 - `-annotationBase` the base of the annotations to use.
 Appended with `/show` to figure the annotations above
-- `-clusterName` a cluster name to use on the frontend and for generating a favicon
+- `-clusterFQDN` The cluster this lander is operating in.
+Used for display and identicon purposes only.
 - `-hex` the hex colour to be used for the identicon..
 EG: `#26c5e8`, `#123`, `#b2C`
 - `-color` the colorscheme (vuetify) to be handed to the frontend..
 See: [material-colors](https://vuetifyjs.com/en/styles/colors/#material-colors)